Can PowerSchool Keep It Together?

 The megalithic conglomerate is making all the right moves, but what’s happening behind the scenes might be cause for concern.

-NOTE - This post is a continuation of a post I wrote back in March of 2015 that delved into the SIS market.
+NOTE - This post is a continuation of another post I wrote back in March of 2015 that delved into the SIS market.

 Based on what I am hearing from numerous contacts inside the company, this is exactly what’s happening.